Stellac2021/School_District_Analysis/README.md

 ## Results
 ### Change Effect on District Summary

-As shown below, *-% Passing Math*-, *-% Passing Reading*- and *-%Overall Passing*- for District Summary have slightly fallen by roughly 0.1% after replacing the original scores with NaNs for Thomas High School (THS)
+As shown below, *-% Passing Math*-, *-% Passing Reading*- and *-%Overall Passing*- for District Summary have slightly fallen after replacing the original scores with NaNs for Thomas High School (THS) with no huge changes on overall data.

 **District Summary Including THS Ninth graders' original scores**